 VM insights can monitor the Azure virtual machines (VM).
 The health and performance of Windows and Linux VMs are analysed and the interdependence between various processes is identified.
 VM insights can be used for performance monitoring and application independencies for VMs hosted on other clouds or on-premises.

-Visualising Monitored Data
+Visualization of Monitored Data

 Different types of data can be combined together using the Azure Dashboards.
 Outputs of log queries and metric charts can be added to the dashboards and these can be shared with other Azure users.